-The bill also clarifies the definitions of "police dog" and introduces a new definition for "retired police dog."
-A "police dog" is defined as per the existing Michigan penal code, while a "retired police dog" is described as a dog that was trained for law enforcement work and used by a law enforcement agency until it could no longer work due to age or disease.
-This amendment aims to ensure that both active and retired police dogs receive necessary medical attention in emergency situations.
+The bill also introduces definitions for "police dog" and "retired police dog."
+A "police dog" is defined as per the existing Michigan penal code, while a "retired police dog" is described as a dog that was trained for law enforcement and used by a law enforcement agency until it could no longer work due to age or disease.
+These changes aim to ensure that both active and retired police dogs receive necessary medical attention in emergency situations.

 Statutes affected: